Special Educational Needs & Disability

 The Children and Families Bill has now become an act of parliament and can be seen here:

-The SEN team in school are keeping abreast of these proposed changes through a planned programme of training on behalf of Cheshire East LA, and this page will be updated with more detailed information as we recieve it.
+The SEN team in school are keeping abreast of all proposed changes through a planned programme of training on behalf of Cheshire East LA, and this page will be updated with more detailed information as we recieve it.

 In light of the proposed changes regarding the Special Needs Code of Practice, Cheshire East have been developing work around a “local offer”.
-Further information about this can be found here:

 A summary of the main provision set out in the bill